-- IMPORTANT COVID UPDATE: By executive order on January 21, 2021, President Biden has instructed the Acting Secretary of Education to extend the pause on student loan repayments until September 2021, and to set the current interest rate at 0%.
+- IMPORTANT COVID UPDATE: On August 6, 2021, the Department of Education extended the pause on student loan repayments until January 31, 2022 and set the current interest rate at 0%.
 No interest will accrue during this time, and no repayments need to be made by anyone with any outstanding student loans.

-- The interest rate on federal Direct Loans disbursed between July 1, 2020 and June 30, 2021 is 2.75% (though temporarily at 0% due to executive order).
-Interest rates are set annually by Congress in late May or early June and are based on the yield of the 10-year Treasury note.
+- The interest rate on federal Direct Loans are set annually by Congress in late May or early June and are based on the yield of the 10-year Treasury note.
 The fee for these loans is about 1%.

 - To begin the process of applying for financial aid and federal loans, the student must submit the FAFSA (Free Application for Federal Student Aid).
 The FAFSA becomes available on October 1 of the student’s senior year.
 The form is completed online, and submitted once to the Department of Education, who processes it and distributes it to each school the student has listed on the form.
 Institutional financial aid deadlines vary—some may be as early as November 1 of the student’s senior year.
 So it is crucial that the FAFSA is submitted prior the earliest deadline.

 - If a student’s family has decided not to apply for financial aid but wants to borrow Direct Unsubsidized Loans, the FAFSA must still be submitted.
 In this case I recommend not submitting the form until after the family has deposited at the college of their choice by May 1 or June 1.
 After that, they should contact the financial aid office of the college letting them know their plans to submit the FAFSA for the purpose of borrowing federal student loans.